ColinKinloch/jack_fouirer/README.md

 error: build failed
 ```

-In that case one way to fix the problem is to uninstall the cargo & rustc you have and deploy a recent version with the help of https://rustup.rs/ and then retry the installation command above.
+In that case one way to fix the problem is to uninstall the cargo & rustc you have and deploy a more recent version with the help of e.g. https://rustup.rs/ and then retry the installation command above.